abbbi/vircpt/README.md

 # qemu-system-<arch> -hda /tmp/image_sda.qcow2 -m 2500 --enable-kvm
 ```

-## Recover single files

-Once the NBD export is attached to an overlay image or an usable NBD device,
-you can mount the file systems from the virtual machine and recover lost files
-which may still be existent at the time the checkpoint was taken.

 ## Agentless clamav or other anti virus engines

 You can attach or mount the created NBD export and execute anti virus